 - Soak the oats for 30 minutes in milk.
-Use about half the amount of milk to oats and discard any liquid that’s left over.
+Use about half the amount of milk to oats and discard any leftover liquid.
 This will make your muffins extra moist and chewy.

-- The key to soft and fluffy muffins is to not overmix the batter.
+- Don’t overmix!
+The key to soft and fluffy muffins is to not overmix the batter.
 Stop mixing as soon as you no longer see streaks of flour.
-And even then, a few little streaks are okay, as they’ll mix out when you scoop the batter.
+And even then, a few small streaks are okay.

 - Customize however you like.
-Tweak the taste by adding extracts and/or spices, such as vanilla and almond, as well as cinnamon, nutmeg, and orange zest.
-You can even swap out the chocolate chips for dried fruits.
+Tweak the taste by adding extracts and/or spices, such as vanilla and almond.
+You can also use cinnamon, nutmeg, and orange zest.
+Not a fan of chocolate?
+Swap it out for dried fruits.

-- For sweeter muffins, use a mix of semi-sweet and milk chocolate chips will give you the sweetest flavor.
+- Make them extra sweet.
+A mix of semi-sweet and milk chocolate chips will give you the sweetest flavor.
 I also like to add some chocolate chunks to the top before baking.

 - Use an oven thermometer to prevent burning.
 This is especially important if your oven is old.
-Place a thermometer inside to be sure it’s not hotter than 350°F/175°C. It’s not uncommon for older ovens to run hot, so double-check if you think that’s an issue.
+Place a thermometer inside to be sure it’s not hotter than 350 degrees.
+It’s not uncommon for older ovens to run hot, so double-check if you think that’s an issue.

 How to Store Chocolate Chip Oatmeal Muffins